microsoft/TrendCalculator/README.md

 1. Enum of the type **TrendsCalculationStrategy** which has three predefined enumeration values signifying the type of stratregy required in filtering of results:
    1. **ZMean**:- This Enum evaluates and return trending models based on the Z mean value (threshold value is z mean value).
    2. **Custom**:- This Enum gives the the entire list sorted in order of trends evaluated (sorted by global Z, local Z).
-   3. **DemandSupply**:- This Enum evaluates and return trending models based on the Demand and Supply.
-If there is a Demand for a particular entity over a certain period and
-         the supply is less, then it qualifies for the trending.
-This model also uses beneath the Z-Score model for evaluation.

 2. **windowPeriod**:- This integer input defines the period over which the trending models are to be calculated.
 The unit of measurement of time period is irrevelant here.
 Say for example, you have three months of data for usage of your model, then the windowPeriod would be 3.
 If you have the 25 days of data for usage of your model, then the windowPeriod would be 25.

 3. **numberOfSegmentsOfEachUnit**:- This integer input defines the value that each unit(days/months/year whichever is the unit of the *windowPeriod*, is divided into a particular number of segments.
 For example, let's say, you have collected data for your models for 6 months, divided into 3 segments of 2 months each, then the value of this input parameter would be 3.

 4. **listOfModels<T>**:- This is the input data provided to the algorithm with the list of models over which the trending is to be calculated.
-   1. *T* should extend the class *TModel* of the library, in case the user choses *ZMean* or *Custom* TrendsCalculationStrategy as mentioned in the point 1 which contains the following attribute: *CountWithPeriods*(a list of integer type), or *T* should extend the class *TDemandSupplyModel* of the library, in case the user choses *DemandSupply* TrendsCalculationStrategy which contains the following attributes:  *CountWithPeriods*(a list of integer type), *SupplyQuantity*(an integer which signifies the actualy supply or consumption of the skill).
+   1. *T* should extend the class *TModel* of the library, in case the user choses *ZMean* or *Custom* TrendsCalculationStrategy as mentioned in the point 1 which contains the following attribute: *CountWithPeriods*(a list of integer type), or *T* should extend the class *TDemandSupplyModel* of the library, in case the user choses to evalute the trending data via the *Demand-Supply* :  *CountWithPeriods*(a list of integer type), *SupplyQuantity*(an integer which signifies the actualy supply or consumption of the skill).

+   *Demand-Supply* here means, that the model usage count which user provides as input via *CountWithPeriods* is the demand of the model, and *SupplyQuantity* will indicate the actual usage or consumption of that model.
+The trending order of models is then calcualted taking this scenario in consideration.

    2. countWithPeriods consists of the number of times a particular model was consumed in the segments of the windowPeriod.
 Mathematically speaking , CountWithPeriods.Count should be >= *windowPeriod x noOfSegmentsOfEachUnit* and <= *(windowPeriod+1) x noOfSegmentsOfEachUnit*.

     Each of the model type T, should extend from either the TModel or the TDemandSupplyModel of the NuGet package.